Moths of North Carolina

 Identification

-Field Guide Descriptions: Online Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Newton and Wilkinson (1982)
+Field Guide Descriptions: Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Newton and Wilkinson (1982)

-Adult Markings: The following description of the adults is from Newton and Wilkinson (1982).
+Adult Markings: Stigmella sclerostylota is a tiny and rather nondescript species with a uniformly dark-brown forewing and a white collar.
+The following description of the adults is from Newton and Wilkinson (1982).
 The palps are whitish.
 The antenna is dark brown and the eye-caps are shining white.
-The tufts on the front of the head and vertex are dark brown.
+The tufts on the front of the head and vertex are dark brown and the collar is whitish.
 The thorax and dorsum of the abdomen are dark brown with purple reflections.
 The ground color of the forewing is dark brown with purplish gray reflections, while the fringe is pale gray-brown and shining silver.
 The hindwing ground color and fringe are brown.
 The legs are brownish above, with white tarsi.
 Stigmella sclerostylota is difficult to distinguishable externally from S. castaneaefoliella and S. flavipedella and is best identified using genitalia and DNA barcoding.
 The only consistent difference between S. sclerostylota and S. flavipedella is that the latter has yellow patches on the tarsi as opposed to the whitish tarsi of S. sclerostylota.

 Wingspan: 4.0-4.4 mm